-On arrival transfer by Flybus shuttle bus from Keflavik Airport to your accommodation in Reykjavík.
+Arrival transfer by coach from Keflavik Airport to your accommodation in Reykjavik.
 Time to explore Iceland's capital on your own.
 The city centre is a small area characterised by eclectic and colourful houses, good shopping, dining and drinking.
-Reykjavík has recently established itself as a haven for food lovers, with numerous restaurants taking advantage of the abundance of local seafood, meat and game.
+Reykjavík has established itself as a haven for food lovers, with numerous restaurants taking advantage of the abundance of local seafood, meat and game.
 Reykjavik has many wonderful museums including the National Museum displaying artefacts from the first settlement to the modern age, giving an excellent overview of Iceland's history and culture, the Reykjavik 871+2 Settlement Museum, an archaeological museum based around a 10th century Viking longhouse unearthed in 2001, the Reykjavik Art Museum and the National Gallery.
-Overnight at Icelandair Hotel Natura or similar.
+Overnight at Reykjavik Natura Berjaya Iceland Hotels or similar.

 Meet your guide at your hotel this morning and depart Reykjavik.
 Travel west, passing the town of Borgarnes and climb the Grábrók volcano crater.
-In the afternoon visit a natural history and seal museum in a small fishing village in Northwest Iceland and stroll around the local harbour.
-Further north we stop at the turf church of Víðimýri which has been extensively restored to its original form and is widely considered one of the purest and most beautiful examples of traditional Icelandic architecture.
+Further north visit Glaumbær, one of Iceland’s most beautiful turf house farms and folk museums.
 We continue past scenic fjord landscapes and over several mountain passes until we reach Akureyri, the capital of North Iceland.
-Overnight in Akureyri at Icelandair Hotel Akureyri or similar.
+Overnight in Akureyri at Akureyri Berjaya Iceland Hotels or similar.

-In the morning we explore Akureyri, a charming town of 17,000 inhabitants, visit the botanical gardens, and enjoy the panoramic view over Eyjafjörður fjord.
+In the morning we explore Akureyri, a charming town of 17,000 inhabitants, and enjoy the panoramic view over Eyjafjörður fjord.
 In the afternoon, we travel to an important place in Iceland's history, Goðafoss, the spectacular waterfalls of the Gods.
 We continue to Lake Mývatn which is known for its geological wonders, (seasonal) active bird life, bizarre lava formations at Kálfaströnd, pseudo craters at Skutustadir and the tephra cone at Hverfjall.
 Then enjoy a relaxing soak at the Mývatn Nature Baths, in waters that contain a unique blend of minerals, silicates and geothermal micro-organisms.
 The warm soothing waters benefit both skin and spirit alike!
-Overnight at Hotel Sel-Mývatn at Lake Mývatn or similar.
+Overnight at Mývatn Berjaya Iceland Hotels, Sel Hotel Mývatn or similar.

-In the morning we hike in a lava labyrinth at Dimmuborgir 'the dark castles', hoping to get a glimpse of the trolls who are said to live there.....
+In the morning we hike in a lava labyrinth at Dimmuborgir 'the dark castles', hoping to get a glimpse of the trolls who are said to live there.
 In the afternoon we visit the hot springs area of Námaskarð with bubbling mud pools and steaming solfataras.
 We head through the uninhabited highlands and moonlike surroundings to East Iceland.
 With some luck we might spot an Arctic fox or see reindeer here.
 From June to August only, the tour today includes a detour to Dettifoss, Europe's most powerful waterfall, in the northern part of Vatnajökull National Park.
-Overnight at Icelandair Hotel Hérað in Egilsstaðir (Oct-Apr) or Álfheimar Guesthouse in Borgarfjörður-Eystri (May-Sep) or similar.
+Overnight at Hérað Berjaya Iceland Hotels in Egilsstaðir or Álfheimar Guesthouse in Borgarfjörður-Eystri or similar.

 Today admire the dramatic fjord landscapes and the many tiny fishing villages at the end of twisted roads in the East Fjords.
 En route we may visit the interesting Petra's stone and mineral collection.
-In the afternoon, we see Vatnajökull – Europe’s biggest glacier, visible from all over Southeast Iceland.
+In the afternoon, see Vatnajökull – Europe’s biggest glacier visible all over Southeast Iceland.
 End the day with a stop at Jökulsárlón glacial lagoon filled with floating icebergs, exploring the extraordinary site and might see seals swimming in the arctic waters.
 A boat tour between floating icebergs is included in the program from May to September only.
 Walk on the black sandy beach Diamond Beach, where large icebergs get stranded.
 There is a possibility of seeing the Northern Lights during the evening from September to mid-April.
 Overnight at Fosshotel Glacier Lagoon or similar.

 Transfer by coach from your hotel to Keflavík Airport and end of arrangements.